Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Problem Setting and Defenses

 \subsection{Data sanitization defenses}

 To thwart the attacker, we assume the defender employs a \emph{data sanitization} defense \citep{cretu2008casting}, which first removes anomalous-looking points from $\sD = \sDc \cup \sDp$ and then trains on the remaining points.
-Why might a defender want to remove anomalies from the data before training?
-As a defender thinking from the attacker's perspective, the intuition is that poisoned data that looks similar to the clean data will not be effective in changing the learned model; therefore, the attacker would want to place poisoned points that are somehow different from the clean data.
-By discarding points that look too different, the defender can therefore protect itself against attack.
+The motivation is that intuitively, poisoned data that looks similar to the clean data will not be effective in changing the learned model; therefore, the attacker would want to place poisoned points that are somehow different from the clean data.
+By discarding points that look too different (anomalous), the defender can thus protect itself against attack.
+Ideally---as in the hypothetical \reffig{setup}---a defense would discard the poisoned data $\sDp$ and leave the clean data $\sDc$, so that the defender learns model parameters $\hat\theta$ that have low test error.

-Different defenses differ in how they judge points as being anomalous: for example, in what we call the \Ltwo{} defense, the defender first finds the centroids of each class in $\sD$, and then discards points in $\sD$ that are far from their respective class centroids.
+Defenses differ in how they judge points as being anomalous.
 To formalize this, we represent each defense by a \emph{score function} $s_\beta : \sX \times \sY \to \mathbb{R}$ that takes in a data point $(x, y)$ and returns a number representing how anomalous that data point is.
 This score function is parametrized by \emph{anomaly detector parameters} $\beta$ that are derived from the combination of the clean and poisoned training data $\sD = \sDc \cup \sDp$.
-In the \Ltwo{} defense, we would have $\beta = (\mu_+, \mu_-)$ represent the class centroids and $s_\beta(x, y)= \|x - \beta_y\|_2$ measure the distance of $x$ to the centroid of class $y$.
+As an example, in what we call the \Ltwo{} defense, the defender discards points in $\sD$ that are far from their respective class centroids.
+For this defense, $\beta = (\mu_+, \mu_-)$ would represent the class centroids in $\sD$ and $s_\beta(x, y)= \|x - \beta_y\|_2$ would measure the distance of $x$ to the centroid of class $y$.

-Concretely, the defender: \begin{enumerate} \item Fits the \emph{anomaly detector parameters} $\beta = B(\sD)$, where $B$ is a function (specific to a particular defense) that takes in a dataset and returns a vector.
+Concretely, a defender $(B, s_\beta)$: \begin{enumerate} \item Fits the \emph{anomaly detector parameters} $\beta = B(\sD)$, where $B$ is a function that takes in a dataset and returns a vector.